ibexa/documentation-developer/docs/guide/content_rendering.md

 The ViewProviders are objects implementing the `eZ\Publish\Core\MVC\Symfony\View\ViewProvider` interface.

 By default, the [Configured ViewProvider](#configuring-views-the-viewprovider) is used.
-It selects templates using the application configuration.
+It selects templates using the view configuration.

 #### Custom ViewProvider